jenkinsci/google-kubernetes-engine-plugin/docs/IntegrationTest.md

     ```

     Note: Your home directory for Cloud Shell will persist between sessions, but `/usr/local/bin`
     will not.
-That is why you must use `cp` to install rather than `mv` if you want to avoid
+That is why you should use `cp` to install rather than `mv` if you want to avoid
     downloading it again.

 1. Create an RBAC service account called `tiller` as described